deitch/subscriber/README.md

 Doesn't get easier than that!

+## Planning your plans
+While installation is easy, you probably want to spend a *bit* of time before using subscriber to think about how you want to offer plans and what you want to restrict.
+After all, subscriber is responsible for enforcing *your* plan restrictions, not deciding what they should be.
+For that, please see [the future](http://en.wikipedia.org/wiki/Skynet_%28Terminator%29).

+### Plan types
+You will usually have one or more plan "types", each of which has a name and restrictions.
+Let's create an example of a consulting client management service, with three tiers:

+* Tier "free" allows up to 3 clients
+* Tier "regular" allows up to 10 clients
+* Tier "pro" allows up to 30 clients

+Each login will be affiliated with one plan, describing what it can do.
+So user "joe" logging in will retrieve that he is on plan "regular" and thus be allowed to maintain up to 10 clients.

+You need to decide in advance (but can change at any time):

+1. The names of your plans
+2. The limits of your plans

+### Free trials
+Often, Web services offer a time-limited free trial of paid plans (since offering free trials of free plans really does not make much sense!).
+For example, if we are offering three paid plans - bronze, silver, gold - we may want to allow a new user to try any plan for 14 days, as long as s/he has never tried a plan before.

+subscriber allows you to support time-limited free trials, as well as arbitrarily extend the length of a particular trial.
+You do need to decide in advance (but can change at any time):

+1. Which plans get a free trial
+2. The default length of a free trial

+### Plan expiry
+If you want, you can have subscriber enforce expiry dates for plans, by indicating on a user when the plan expires.
+Just say, "this plan expires on date X", and subscriber will enforce the user not being on the plan after that date.

 ##Usage
 ### What does it provide?
 subscriber provides control over requests based on different *subscriptions*.
 For example, if your Web service, say a consulting client management service, has three tiers: free, regular, pro.
 Free users get to have up to 3 clients, regular users up to 10 and pro up to 30.
 You want to ensure that each tier of users gets restricted to the amount they are allowed.

+subscriber can also handle free trials.
+You may want to give users a free trial for 14 days (or maybe 25 days) of one or more of your paid plans, but only once.

+subscriber controls each and every access to make sure it conforms with the subscriber's subscription rights.

 #### What about authorization?